-All of the original planned wells and 13 header houses ("HHs") in MU1 as well as one header house and the related wells in MU2 have been completed and were in operation at year end 2017.
-In January 2018, the second header house in MU2 came online; the third of three MU2 houses developed in 2017 will come online in Q1 2018.
+All of the original planned wells and 13 HHs in MU1 as well as three HHs and the related wells in MU2 have been completed and were available for operation at year end 2018.
+The first of the three HHs in MU2 began operations in August 2017; in January 2018, the second HH in MU2 came online; the third of the three MU2 HH started in 2017 came online in May 2018.
 Additional work in MU2 had been completed earlier, allowing for submittal of the appropriate operating permits.
-The main trunkline which has been installed services the first five header houses, and the entirety of MU2 has been fenced.
-All of these activities will allow for a quick turn-around to production once market fundamentals change.
+The main trunkline which has been installed services the first five MU2 HHs, and the entirety of MU2 has been fenced.
+All of these activities will allow for a quick turn-around to ramp up production once market fundamentals change.

-After more than four years of operations, MU1 still produced 226,516 pounds during 2017 with a yearly average head grade of 25 ppm.
-Together with the first of the MU2 production coming online in Q3, the annual average head grade for Lost Creek was 28 ppm.
-The lower head grade during this period of operation, as well as varying month-to-month grades, is a typical result as a mine matures and older operating patterns remain in the flow regime.
+After more than five years of operations, Lost Creek captured 302,164 pounds captured during 2018 with a yearly average head grade of 31 ppm.
+The lower head grade and reduced flowrate during this period of operation is a typical result as a mine matures and older operating patterns, particularly in MU1 remain in the flow regime.

-During 2017, the Company sold 780,000 pounds under contract at an average price of \$49.09.
-From production, Lost Creek sold a total of 261,000 pounds U_3O_8 during 2017 at an average price of \$48.81 per pound.
-The balance was purchased for resale, at an average price of \$21.35 per pound.
-During 2017, 265,391 pounds of U_3O_8 were captured within the Lost Creek plant; 254,012 pounds U_3O_8 were packaged in drums; and 257,213 pounds U_3O_8 of drummed inventory were shipped from the Lost Creek processing plant to the converter.
-At December 31, 2017, inventory at the conversion facility was approximately 94,077 pounds U_3O_8 .
+During 2018, the Company sold 470,000 purchased pounds under term contracts at an average price of \$49.39.
+From production, Lost Creek sold 10,000 pounds during 2018 in a tax-driven spot sale.
+The 470,000 pounds sold into term contracts were purchased at an average price of \$24.42 per pound.
+During 2018, 302,164 pounds of U_3O_8 were captured within the Lost Creek plant; 286,358 pounds were packaged in drums; and 287,873 pounds of drummed inventory were shipped from the Lost Creek processing plant to the converter.
+At December 31, 2018, inventory at the conversion facility was approximately 375,803 pounds.